awsdocs/amazon-cloudfront-developer-guide/doc_source/CNAMEs.md

 **Alternate Domain Names \(CNAMEs\)**
 Add your alternate domain names\.
 Separate domain names with commas, or type each domain name on a new line\.
 **SSL Certificate \(Web Distributions Only\)**
-Choose an option from the following settings:
+Choose the following setting:
-   + **Don't use HTTPS** – Choose **Default CloudFront Certificate**\.
-   + **Use HTTPS** – Choose **Custom SSL Certificate**, and choose a certificate from the list\.
+   + **Use HTTPS** – Choose **Custom SSL Certificate**, and then choose a certificate from the list\.
 The list can include certificates provisioned by AWS Certificate Manager \(ACM\), certificates that you purchased from another CA and uploaded to ACM, and certificates that you purchased from another CA and uploaded to the IAM certificate store\.

      If you uploaded a certificate to the IAM certificate store but it doesn't appear in the list, review the procedure [Importing an SSL/TLS Certificate](cnames-and-https-procedures.md#cnames-and-https-uploading-certificates) to confirm that you correctly uploaded the certificate\.

-     If you choose this setting, we recommend that you use only an alternate domain name in your object URLs \(https://example\.com/logo\.jpg\)\.
-If you use your CloudFront distribution domain name \(https://d111111abcdef8\.cloudfront\.net/logo\.jpg\), a viewer might behave as follows, depending on the value that you choose for **Clients Supported**:
+     If you choose this setting, we recommend that you use only an alternate domain name in your object URLs \(`https://example.com/logo.jpg`\)\.
+If you use your CloudFront distribution domain name \(`https://d111111abcdef8.cloudfront.net/logo.jpg`\), a viewer might behave as follows, depending on the value that you choose for **Clients Supported**:
-     + **All Clients**: If the viewer doesn't support SNI, it displays a warning because the CloudFront domain name doesn't match the domain name in your SSL/TLS certificate\.
+     + **All Clients**: If the viewer doesn't support SNI, it displays a warning because the CloudFront domain name doesn't match the domain name in your TLS/SSL certificate\.
      + **Only Clients that Support Server Name Indication \(SNI\)**: CloudFront drops the connection with the viewer without returning the object\.
 **Clients Supported \(Web Distributions Only\)**
 Choose an option: